HiMyNameIsIlNano/animated-funicular/notes/contents/functions.md

 #### Generic type aliases

 The same way functions can be defined generic, types can be generic too.
+In the following example we have defined a generic event that works with whatever type of event has been passed in to the generic `MyEvent<T>` type definition:

 ```typescript
 type PayloadVO = {